 The 'day to day' management of school admissions is delegated to an Admissions Committee established within each school setting.
 If you would like to discuss your specific requirements or need further help with any aspect of the admissions process, please contact the individual school.
-It is recommended that you also visit the school websites which provide a lot of useful information about the Lighthouse Schools Partnership, its community and education curriculum.
+It is recommended that you also visit the school websites which provide a lot of useful information about the school, its community and curriculum and the Lighthouse Schools Partnership.